zmcybanez/DataStructure-And-Algorithms/README.md

 # DataStructure-And-Algorithms
-This application AIMS solves 10 equations and graphs them one by one or all of them.
+This application aims to solve 10 equations and graphs them one by one or all of them.
 Given the value of 1 - 50.
 The Equations must be read from a text file and the output of the equation will be written in another text file.
 Afterwards it prompts the user to choose if it wants to graph a specific equation or all 10 equations.